iqb-berlin/responses/README.md

 # JSON Schema
 The definitions are available as JSON schema files.
 This way, you can validate your data.
 The schema files are also the source of documentation: [See here](https://pages.cms.hu-berlin.de/iqb/ci_cd/responses) to learn about the data structures.

+There is one data structure specified by Verona Interfaces: [variable list](https://github.com/verona-interfaces/editor/blob/master/variable-list/variable-list.json).
+In this repository `responses`, you find a class to handle variable info of this structure, but the specification is not part of this repo.

 # For developers

 * The data is defined via json schema documents.
 Every folder stands for one definition.